-Our comprehensive curriculum allows you to earn either a Bachelor of Science in Biology degree or a Bachelor of Arts degree in Biology.
-While pursuing your degree, your studies may focus on a wide range of areas.
-These areas include:
+Our comprehensive curriculum allows you to earn either a Bachelor of Arts or Bachelor of Science degree in Biology.
+While pursuing your degree, your studies may include courses in:

 Our faculty members are dedicated to high-quality teaching and research.
-They conduct relevant basic and applied research and provide additional assistance to local, state and national companies and organizations.
+They conduct relevant basic and applied research and assist local, state and national companies and organizations.
 They have been honored by the American Society for Microbiology, National Academy of Sciences and National Science Foundation, among others.

-The university’s investment in cross-disciplinary research clusters and our participation in the Howard Hughes Medical Institute’s Science Education Alliance open possibilities for you to receive hands-on experience in complex research.
-Academic credit could also be awarded for a research project.
+UNT’s investment in cross-disciplinary research clusters and our participation in the Howard Hughes Medical Institute’s Science Education Alliance allow qualified students to participate in field and/or laboratory research.
+Academic credit can also be earned for a research project.

-Additional research and learning opportunities may be provided by getting involved in our student chapters of the Beta Beta Beta honor society or Alpha Epsilon Delta pre-professional honor society.
+Additional research and learning opportunities are provided through our student chapters of the Beta Beta Beta honor society or the Alpha Epsilon Delta preprofessional honor society.
 We also sponsor a seminar series where researchers from around the nation offer their perspectives on related subjects.

 The Life Sciences Complex, which has Gold-level Leadership in Energy and Environmental Design certification for sustainability, is a living lab with open research spaces that feature rooftop greenhouses.
 It houses biochemistry, molecular biology, developmental physiology and genetics, and plant science.
-A dedicated aquatics lab incorporates fresh and salt water facilities for research.

 You may declare your intent to major in Biology upon enrolling at UNT.
-However, you must complete specific pre-major courses in biology, chemistry and mathematics to be eligible for upper-level course work in the major.
+However, you must complete specific pre-major courses in biology, chemistry and math to be eligible for upper-level course work in the major.
 Specific requirements are outlined in the catalog.